OK Earth Coalition, Carrie Dickerson Foundation, Tulsa Area Arkansas River Advocates & OK Roots Music,

 Saturday, April 20 - FREE @ Guthrie Green (111 E. Reconciliation Way, Tulsa)

-ALL DAY - Community, educational & crafts booths, Electric Vehicle displays, kids & family activities, face painting, live art, INSPYRAL CIRCUS, free Native cuisine samples by Burning Cedar Sovereign Wellness.
+ALL DAY - Community, educational & crafts booths, Electric Vehicle displays, kids & family activities, face painting, INSPYRAL CIRCUS, free Native cuisine samples all day by Burning Cedar Sovereign Wellness, live environmental art.

 3:00-4:00 - BRING THE KIDS!
-DRUM CIRCLE land acknowledgement, Tulsa Library fun with seeds, Children’s Museum Discovery Lab, kids arts & crafts, face painting, chalk art, circus fun & more.
+DRUM CIRCLE land acknowledgement, Children’s Museum Discovery Lab, kids arts & crafts, Tulsa Public Seed Library, face painting, chalk art, circus fun & more.

-4:00-5:00 - Speaker: NICO ALBERT WILLIAMS (Cherokee) of Burning Cedar Sovereign Wellness on traditional sustainable Native foods.
+4:00-5:00 - Speaker: NICO ALBERT WILLIAMS (Cherokee) of Burning Cedar Sovereign Wellness on sustainable, traditional Native-based foods.
 Music by WHEAT PENNY.

 5:00-6:00 - Speakers: OK Sierra Club Director KARA JOY McKEE on renewables & REVEREND GERALD DAVIS on climate change & environmental justice in Oklahoma.
 Music by MOTHER EARTH STRING BAND & CHOIR.